am-shi/ctfs/forensics/File types/README.md

 ```bash
 $ sh Flag.pdf
 ```
-The shell script seems to extract the contents of the archive, as indicated by the messages "x - extracting flag (text)"
+This command executes the shell script contained within the "Flag.pdf" file.The shell script seems to extract the contents of the archive, as indicated by the messages "x - extracting flag (text)".

 ## Flag